LuisKeys/simon_sdk/README.md

 ### Async support

 `Agent.run()` is a synchronous convenience wrapper around `Agent.run_async()`.
 In async contexts (e.g., FastAPI, Jupyter with a running event loop), use `await agent.run_async(prompt)` directly.

 ---

+## CI

+Simon runs its test suite on **Ubuntu, macOS, and Windows** via GitHub Actions on every push and pull request.
+The workflow is defined in [.github/workflows/ci.yml](.github/workflows/ci.yml).

+---